cRED-f/Data-structures-and-Algorithms/README.md

-# JavaScript Data Structures and Algorithms
+# Data Structures and Algorithms

-This repository contains a collection of common data structures and algorithms implemented in JavaScript.
-The goal is to provide a resource for developers to learn and understand fundamental concepts in data structures and algorithms, with a focus on practical implementations using JavaScript.

 ## Table of Contents